Orcomp/DemoWebsite/documentation/iis-sql-security/iis-sql-security.md

 To set up this system of security:

-​(A) create a new user account; if IIS and SQL are on the same PC/server, then this can be a local account
+1. Create a new user account; if IIS and SQL are on the same PC/server, then this can be a local account

-​(B) add the new user to SQL Server Security/Logins, under "Server Roles" check "public, under "User Mapping" check the box beside the SQL database(es) required, and then check "public" in the lower pane, click OK.
+2. Add the new user to SQL Server Security/Logins, under "Server Roles" check "public, under "User Mapping" check the box beside the SQL database(es) required, and then check "public" in the lower pane, click OK.

-​(C) create a new Application Pool.
+3. Create a new Application Pool.
 In IIS Manager, highlight "Application Pools", click "Add Application Pool", create a name such as "RanttWebHost", choose .Net 40 and Integrated pipeline mode, click OK Right click this newly created App Pool, click Advanced Settings, scroll down to Process Model/Identity, click the   [ . ] button, change from Built-in Account to Custom Account, click Set button, choose the user account you created in (A) above You will need to enter the password and then again to verify, then click OK

-(D)  Change the identify of the IIS web process In IIS Manager, highlight the Rantt Web Host website "SMS", double click "Authentication", right click Anonymous Authentication (normally the only entry enabled), click Edit.
+4. Change the identify of the IIS web process In IIS Manager, highlight the Rantt Web Host website "SMS", double click "Authentication", right click Anonymous Authentication (normally the only entry enabled), click Edit.
 Change from "Specific User" (normally IUSR) to  "Application Pool Identity", click OK

 Now any user visiting the Rantt Web Host website will be able to use a Rantt project file to access SQL The username is not exposed outside of the Rantt project file, and the password is not exposed at all to end users.